arran4/golang-wordwrap/readme.md

 make it more general.
 (Or to include more cli.)

 The contents of the `images` directory are outputs from this using the test data from the folder `testdata`

+# License

+TBH I really haven't thought about it.
+Contact me